homebodygym/homebodygym/pages/bitcoin/bitcoin.md

 ## Blockchain Technology & Decentralization

-For Bitcoin, the blockchain is a digital ledger that contains the history of all Bitcoin transactions.
+The blockchain is a digital ledger that contains the history of all Bitcoin transactions.
 This ledger is shared with everyone interacting with the blockchain network.

 <div class="vid-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kubGCSj5y3k" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>